ansible/ansible/docs/docsite/rst/user_guide/playbooks_tests.rst

             msg: "matched pattern 4"
           when: url is regex("example.com/\w+/foo")

 'match' requires zero or more characters at the beginning of the string, while 'search' only requires matching a subset of the string.
+By default, 'regex' works like `search`, but `regex` can be configured to perform other tests as well.

 .. _testing_versions: